aphecetche/aafu/usermanual.md

 - "workers=8x" to get 8 workers per machine (try not to go over this)
 - "masteronly" to skip the connection to the proof workers and start a conversation only with the master (it's faster to start, and is more than enough for everything related to staging, for instance)

-Please remember that you must have a valid alien token before attempting the connection.
+Please remember that you must have a valid alien token before attempting the connection and that you must have the following line in your `.rootrc`:

+	XSec.GSI.DelegProxy: 2

+If you do not want to touch your `.rootrc` you can also do :

+	root[] gEnv->SetValue("XSec.GSI.DelegProxy", "2");

+before connecting (each time).

 Compared to SAF1 though, the big news in SAF2 lies in how the datasets are dealt with.